nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
-* `PHONE_NUMBER` accepts any length to allow for phone formats from different countries.
 * `NAME` has a character limit of 70 characters.
+* `PHONE` accepts any length to allow for phone formats from different countries.
 * `ADDRESS` is truncated by an ellipsis if the contents cannot fit in one line.
+* We recommend that `TAG`s are kept to a maximum of 50 characters.
+If a tag has more than 50 characters, you may not be able to view the entire tag (depending on the size of the window).

 * Duplicate tags are ignored.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `-t` without specifying any tags after it.

 Examples:
 *  `vim 1 -p 91234567 -e johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-*  `vim 2 -n Betsy Crower -t ` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `vim 2 -n Betsy Crower -t` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

 #### Locating persons by name: `find -contacts`